GoogleChrome/web.dev/src/site/content/en/blog/building-a-breadcrumbs-component/index.md

 ### Collections

-A collection would be an array of options to choose from.
-From the homepage of the breadcrumb prototype of this post, the collection is FPS, RPG, brawler, dungeon crawler, sports and puzzle.
+A collection is an array of options to choose from.
+From the homepage of the breadcrumb prototype of this post, the collections are FPS, RPG, brawler, dungeon crawler, sports and puzzle.

 ### Items

 A video game is an item, a specific collection could also be an item if it represents another collection.
 For example, RPG is an item and a valid collection.
-When it's an item,the user is on that collection page.
-For example, they are on  the RPG page, which displays a list of RPG games, including the additional sub categories AAA, Indie and Self Published.
+When it's an item, the user is on that collection page.
+For example, they are on  the RPG page, which displays a list of RPG games, including the additional subcategories AAA, Indie and Self Published.

 In computer science terms, this breadcrumbs component represents a [multidimensional